 Craven directed A Nightmare on Elm Street on an estimated budget of $1.8 million.
 An instant commercial success, the film’s United States box office gross was $25.5 million.
 It spawned a franchise consisting of a line of sequels, a television series, a crossover with Friday the 13th, beyond various other works of imitation, a poorly received remake was released in 2010.

-High school student Tina Gray (Amanda Wyss) has a disturbing nightmare in which she is stalked through the dark boiler room by a severely burned figure with the bladed glove on his right hand.
+High school student Tina Gray (Amanda Wyss) has a disturbing nightmare in which she is stalked through the dark boiler room by a severely burned figure with a bladed glove on his right hand.
 When he finally catches her, she awakens screaming in her own bed.
-However her nightgown has four slashes in it, identical to the ones given to her in the dream by the unknown’s razors and is less than convinced it was just a nightmare.
+However, her nightgown has four slashes in it, identical to the ones given to her in the dream by the unknown’s razors and is less than convinced it was just a nightmare.

 The next day, Nancy Thompson (Heather Langenkamp) recalls a nursery rhyme from Tina’s description when they meet up with Nancy’s boyfriend, Glen Lantz (Johnny Depp).
 Tina’s boyfriend Rod Lane (Nick Corri) shows up as well.
 All of them avoid the topic of the nightmare though Tina is visibly disturbed…